Taweilo/customer-churn-db/README.md

 ├── Metadata - Case study_ Analyzing customer churn in Power BI.pdf                 <- metadata
 ├── README.md                                                                       <- README
 ```
+## Business problem
+Databel is a fictional telecom company.
+It provides mobile services for customers, including call and data services.
+The analysis attempted to identify the source of the churn problem for Databel and provide insights.

 ## Data
 There are 6,687 records and 29 columns.
 Fields include: